lockss/lockss-rtd-manual/docs/installing/running.rst

 :guilabel:`Add 10.42.0.0/16 and 10.43.0.0/16 to firewalld's trusted zone?`

-Enter :kbd:`Y` to accept the proposed :program:`firewalld` configuration, or enter :kbd:`N` to bypass, or hit :kbd:`Enter` to accept the default in square brackets [#fnyes]_.
+Enter :kbd:`Y` to accept the proposed :program:`firewalld` configuration, or enter :kbd:`N` to bypass, or hit :kbd:`Enter` to accept the default in square brackets [#fn-yes]_.
 (You may be prompted for your :program:`sudo` password.)

 .. caution::

-   If you choose to bypass the proposed :program:`firewalld` configuration, you will see the warning:
+   If you select :kbd:`N` to bypass the proposed :program:`firewalld` configuration, you will see the warning:

    .. code-block:: text